Panern/HMvC/README.md

 # HMvC
-Code of "High-order Multi-view Clustering for Generic Data" Coming soon.
+Code of "High-order Multi-view Clustering for Generic Data"

+Completed Version is Coming Soon.

 # Citing
 If you find this work is helpful to your research, please consider citing our paper: